Zhangmochen-zmc/methylation_deconvolution_benchmark/script/deconvolution/CelFEER/readme.md

 ## Workflow

-The execution of **CelFEER** is divided into four main steps.
+The execution is divided into four main steps.
 Please follow them in order:

 ### Step 1: Data Preparation